Proven effectiveness

 Exercise regularly and maintain a healthy diet.

-Avoid consuming caffeine in the afternoon or evening.
+Avoid caffeine in the afternoon or evening.

-Avoid consuming alcohol before going to bed.
+Avoid alcohol before bedtime.

-Reduce your fluid intake before bed."
+Reduce your fluid intake before bedtime."

 Healthy Sleep Habits